1 x Twin Alternator Mount & Fan Belt (200 tdi Defender Engines) .

 Two alternators using separate charging circuits are far better than a split charge system run off one alternator.

-Most split charge system are basically just a switch that automatically joins your batteries together in parallel once you start your engine or your main battery starts receiving charge.
+Most split charge systems are basically just a switch that automatically joins your batteries together in parallel once you start your engine and your main battery starts receiving charge.

-With two alternators you have two completely separate charging circuits so different batteries are no problem at all, you could have one high cranking amp starting battery as your main with a deep cycle battery as your second for powering axillary/expedition equipment.
+- Two alternators keep things simple, no extra control units, you have two completely separate charging circuits so different batteries are no problem at all, you could have one high cranking amp starting battery as your main with a deep cycle battery as your second for powering axillary/expedition equipment.
+Just let each individual alternators regulator determine the charging demand of each individual battery.

-You could manually link both batteries together in parallel to maximise charge current to high current draw equipment such as winches on winch challenge vehicles, this should only be done when drawing large current, charge circuits must be separate during normal use.
+- You can manually link both batteries together in parallel to maximise charge current to high current draw equipment such as winches on winch challenge vehicles, this should only be done when drawing large current, charging circuits must be separate during normal use.

 Earthing the alternators is very important in my opinion, this is how you get maximum charge out of your alternator, high output alternators can’t always earth properly through the bolt holes, I even earth the standard alternators as the mountings are bolted to a painted engine block and rust and corrosion over the years will cause a poor earth.